Frequently Asked Questions

 Non-Native English Speakers

-The university’s English language proficiency requirements can be found here.
+The university’s English language proficiency requirements can be found on the Graduate Admissions website.
 For those looking to further improve their English, many programs are available and have been collected by our Teaching + Learning Commons.